TimotheeCharrierElsys/YOLO-FPGA-VHDL/DOCS/source/getting_started.rst

 Cloning the repo
 ^^^^^^^^^^^^^^^^

-Open a CMD and run
+Open a terminal and run

 .. code-block:: bash